What Is Doxxing and How Do I Prevent It?

 Hackers use various methods to gain access to personal information to dox.

 - Search engines.
-The most basic way doxers find your personal information is through search engines like Google and Bing.
+The most basic way doxers find your personal information is through search engines like Google and Bing, which track information about their users.
 They can use what they find as a lead to search social media accounts and other sites for even more information.

 - Tracking usernames.
 Many people use the same username across multiple platforms, allowing doxers to then piece together information about their interests and online activities.